heri/studiozenkai/content/post/bots.md

 Until we had convolutional neural networks, also called deep learning.

 Convolutional neural networks, inspired by biological systems, puts multiple layers together and feeds forward data.
-A layer would process a sub-section of the data, send forward a tiny of information, and little by little, the system would get the bigger picture.
+A layer would process a sub-section of the data, send forward a tiny bit of information, and little by little, the system would "get" the bigger picture.
 The idea was interesting but not deemed practical initially due to extreme cost of computation.
 A traditional machine learning algorithm already needs fast computers, so how can you find a computer able to process 10, 12, or 30 layers?
 What changed mainly was the use of graphic user cards, such as NVIDIA's, to get realistic training times.
 A gaming laptop with Torch or caffe libraries can do successful image analysis, natural language processing or beat champions in the case of Google's AlphaGo.

 Crafting a successful a machine learning algorithm is not trivial.
 Convolutional neural networks are even more complex: